PraddyumnaR/Bioinfo/README.md

 1. Install R and required packages (DESeq2 or edgeR).
 2. Prepare gene count data and experimental metadata.
-3. Run the `DGE_analysis.R` script in RStudio or command line.
+3. Run the `DGE_Analysis.Rmd` script in RStudio or command line.

 ### 2. DEG Filtering Based on Log Fold Change